Xiaoming-Yu/RAGAN/README.md

 > 4. *Zhu J Y, Zhang R, Pathak D, et al. Toward multimodal image-to-image translation[C]//Advances in Neural Information Processing Systems.
 2017: 465-476.*

 ### Contact
 In the begining, I try  to construct an interesting application that can use the text caption from user to indicate image processing.
 Although RAGAN is still far from my initial ideal, I have to suspend the work due to some "force majeure".
-If you are interested in this work or have any questions, please feel free reach me (Xiaoming-Yu@pku.edu.cn).
+If you are interested in this work or have any questions, please feel free to reach me (Xiaoming-Yu@pku.edu.cn).